yath/tpm171e/README.md

 `ls` gets you a list of (most) commands.
 See [cmdlist-guest.txt](cmdlist-guest.txt) and [cmdlist-sv.txt](cmdlist-sv.txt) for mine.
-The CLI knows a default “guest” mode and a higher-privileged “guest” mode.
+The CLI knows a default “guest” mode and a higher-privileged “supervisor” mode.
 The `b.sv` command is apparently meant to detect this based on some external trigger, but `b.scm 0` (set cli mode?) lets us handily switch to supervisor mode and `b.scm 2` back.
 See `_arDefaultCmdTbl` in `dtv_driver.ko` for all commands -